tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you move to engage an enemy while using this shield, you can use the shield to push that enemy away from one of your allies engaged with it.
 That ally can make a disengage check as a free action.

 **Quirk:** Can't pass up an opportunity to sing.

 ---

+#### Dark Guardian

+_Recharge 11+:_ This shield has demons imprisoned within it.
+Pick an area of the battlefield (or tavern, or wherever the fight is taking place)—the first time an enemy moves toward the area, pop free from each enemy engaged with you and move to intercept that enemy.

+**Quirk:** Only you are vigilant enough to stand watch.

+---